 The building's location provides a wealth of day-to-day amenities including quick access to excellent dining, retail and galleries that fill the nearby streets.
-Additionally, Chelsea Market and Barney's downtown are only a few blocks away.
+Chelsea Market and restaurants like Pastis in the Meatpacking District are only a few blocks away.
 The A, C, E, and L trains are located directly below the building, while the 1, 2, and 3 trains are found a block away making for an easy commute to and from the building.